semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 ##### The Match query

 I talked about *Term* and *Terms* queries, that are working with non-analyzed terms.
-In other words, you have to give Elasticsearch the *exact* term you are looking for, because the cluster is not going to analyze it.
-For example, a *term* query on `Jon Snow and Cersei Lannister` on the `biography` field won't giv us any result, because the term is considered to be the full sentence: `Jon Snow and Cersei Lannister`.
+In other words, you have to give Elasticsearch the *exact* term(s) you are looking for, because the cluster is not going to analyze it.
+For example, a *term* query on `Jon Snow and Cersei Lannister` on the `biography` field won't give us any result, because the term is considered to be the full sentence: `Jon Snow and Cersei Lannister`.

 Well now, if we want to search for `Jon`, `Snow`, `and`, `Cersei`, `Lannister`, *term* query won't be enough.
 Though we can proceed this query with *terms* query, it is not